cah/udacity_data_visualisation_d3/README.md

 ##Data Visualization and D3 Project

 ###Summary

 A data set containing 1,157 baseball players including their handedness (right or left handed), height (in inches), weight (in pounds), batting average, and home runs.
+The visualizations should communicate the edge that left handed baseball players have in batting average and Homeruns.

 #####The dataset is available:
 https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud507/baseball_data.csv&sa=D&usg=AFQjCNEjepW24JPVyIpheLuF7wHlFJd2rg